martinohansen/moverr/README.md

 # Moverr

-Moverr is taking movies with a cretin tag from Radarr and moving them to the specified destination.
+Moverr is taking movies with a particular tag in Radarr, moving them to the specified destination and creates a symbolic link from the old path to the new.

 ## Installation